 “Parents can conduct guided activities to help kids develop and enhance social connections with their team or community group during this time of social distancing.
 Make sure the activities you choose have key takeaways or learning objectives to ensure that the children and their teams get the maximum social-emotional benefits.”

-Dr. Shelli Dry, an occupational therapist and director of clinical operations at Enable My Child, a pediatric therapy provider, suggests the usual practical solutions for school-aged children who have already established social relationships.
+Dr. Shelli Dry, an occupational therapist and director of clinical operations at Enable My Child, a pediatric therapy provider, suggests the usual practical solutions for school-aged children who have already established social relationships, she also recommends childs play therapy.
 There’s texting and video chatting, along with social media engagement, and participating in virtual events.
 These are all ideal ways for kids to interact with family and friends during the quarantine.

 Coronavirus Isolation Tip #2: Daily Check-Ins